Times and frequency of services have changed.

 Other activities that happen within the village are:

-- Clergy and Youth Worker carry out activities in the school.
+- Clergy and the Minster’s Youth and Children’s Minister carry out activities in Woodmansey C of E Primary School.

 - Carol singing throughout the village on the run-up to Christmas.